High Court approves Nordic Aviation Capital's scheme with lenders

 Creditors

-James Doherty SC, who said he represented an “ad hoc group” of creditors who held just under 50 per cent of the group’s secured debt said none of his client’s opposed the scheme and just over 91 per cent had voted in favour of the proposal.
+James Doherty SC, who said he represented an “ad hoc group” of creditors that held just under 50 per cent of the group’s secured debt, said none of his client’s opposed the scheme and just over 91 per cent had voted in favour of the proposal.

-Brian Kennedy SC said he represented a group holding a total of 69 per cent of the NAC’s unsecured debt which had “unanimously supported the scheme”.
+Brian Kennedy SC said he represented a group holding a total of 69 per cent of the Nordic Aviation’s unsecured debt which had “unanimously supported the scheme”.

-The court previously heard, unless the scheme got the go ahead, NAC feared it would run out of cash by the end of July.
+The court previously heard that, unless the scheme got the go ahead, Nordic Aviation feared it would run out of cash by the end of the month.

 The bulk of its customers had sought various concessions on its aircraft leasing agreements and the pandemic also resulted in a substantial decrease in the amount of money paid to the group, the court heard.